Calculate SIP Returns and Future Value

 | Estimated returns | ₹1.06 Lacs |

-An SIP calculator is an online tool that calculates the future value of your mutual fund investments made through a Systematic Investment Plan (SIP).
-It considers investment amount, investment period, and expected rate of return to show how your investment could grow over time.
+A SIP calculator is an online tool that allows you to estimate the returns of your monthly mutual fund investments made through a Systematic Investment Plan (SIP).
+It considers the investment amount, investment period, and expected rate of return to show how your investment could grow over time.

-Why it matters: The manual calculation of SIP returns can be time-consuming as SIPs involve monthly contributions.
-Since the holding period for each contribution would be different at any given point in time, the returns for each of these payments will differ as well.
-The SIP calculator gives you quick results and helps you plan your financial goals.
+Calculating SIP returns manually can be time-consuming, as SIPs involve monthly contributions.
+Since the holding period for each contribution varies at any given point in time, the returns for each of these payments will also differ.
+The SIP return calculator gives you quick results and helps you plan your financial goals.

-ET Money’s SIP return calculator helps you see how your monthly SIP investments grow over time and visualise your SIP maturity amount before you invest.
-You can also know whether you’re on track to meet your financial goals.
-It gives clear projections based on annualised returns (CAGR) and makes long-term financial planning and wealth creation much simpler.
-Here are some of the key benefits:
+The SIP return calculator helps you understand how your monthly SIP investments may grow over time and shows the estimated maturity amount before you invest.
+It also helps you check whether you’re on track to meet your financial goals using projections based on annualised returns (CAGR).
+Here are some of the benefits:

 The working of a SIP calculator is based on this formula: